LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 </center>

-Here, LPhyStudio module is depeneded on LPhy module.
+Here, the LPhyStudio module is depeneded on the LPhy module.
-After creating an IntelliJ application as below, you can run or debug LPhy Studio.
+After creating an IntelliJ application as below, you can run LPhy Studio or debug the code.

 {% assign current_fig_num = current_fig_num | plus: 1 %}